CDS-AU-DK/cds-language/lessons/session5/readme.md

 We're also going to start to look at how we can move away from working in notebooks and instead think about how we can do Python *scripting*.
 This will be something that we're building on throughout the rest of the remaining semester.

 There is a notebook for you to work through in groups, and Assignment 2 is available for you to work start on in class, if we have time.
+[You can access the repo for Assignment 2 here](https://classroom.github.com/a/qGathgQP).

 ## Tasks